Adam-Of-Earth/holbertonschool-low_level_programming/README.md

-//my projects for holberton school
+// my projects about linked lists